GoogleCloudPlatform/solutions-builder/README.md

 - Modules and templates based on [Copier](https://copier.readthedocs.io/en/stable/).
 - CI/CD deployment templates.

-## Build a solution by adding modules
+### Build a solution by adding modules

 Solutions Builder is designed with modules and templates.
-When creating a new solution folder, it starts from a base template with a terraform foundation and project skeleton.
-Then, you can start adding modules into this solution folder.
+It starts from a base project skeleton, then start adding modules into this solution folder.

-For example, these are examples of creating a new solution:
+For example, here are the steps when creating a new solution:

 - Start a new solution with a base (skeleton) code from a "root template"
 - Add a Cloud Run microservice with APIs